-Figure 56: A test key
+Figure 53: A test key

-Test facilities often take the form of a 'fishtail' (Figure 56) key inserted in a special switch either near the main fuse board or adjacent to relevant light switches.
+Test facilities often take the form of a 'fishtail' key (see Figure 53) inserted in a special switch either near the main fuse board or adjacent to relevant light switches.

 Typically, testing would include:

 - a daily visual check of any central controls; - a monthly function test by operating the test facility for a period sufficient to ensure that each emergency lamp illuminates; and - an annual full discharge test.